evanbordelon/evanbordelon.github.io/projects/circularity/README.md

 # Very Important
 ## Installation

+### Make sure you can install Circularity
+Go to <a href="https://gitpod.io/access-control"> Access Control </a> and check all of the boxes under Github, then save your preferences (if they are all already checked, then you can skip this step).

 ### Copy and paste the following commands into the bash terminal, then hit ENTER

+**NOTE:** Only the first command is guaranteed to display output.
+If there is an error on this command, check with your instructor.
+The second command will often give an error, but that is fine.
+The rest of the commands should display nothing after being entered.

 * git clone https://github.com/operationspark/circularity
 * mkdir projects/circularity